No. 3 Oregon has big 4th quarter in 41-19 win over Arizona

 EUGENE, Ore.
+(AP) — Third-ranked Oregon had a fast start and a big finish against Arizona.

-(AP) — Anthony Brown threw for 206 yards and three touchdowns, and No. 3 Oregon handed Arizona its 16th straight loss with a 41-19 victory on Saturday night.
+Anthony Brown threw for 206 yards and three touchdowns, and the Ducks handed the Wildcats their 16th straight loss with a 41-19 victory on Saturday night.

 Oregon (4-0, 1-0 Pac-12) extended its winning streak at Autzen Stadium to 15 games.
 The Ducks are the lone undefeated team left in the Pac-12.